OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 ![Image showing old Office icons and the refreshed modern interpretation of the icons](../../images/icons_image.PNG)

-## Icon best practices
+## Icon guidelines
-Follow these best practices when you create your icons:
+Follow these guidelines when you create your icons:

 - Stick to the 1px grid and use a bitmap editing tool for best results.
 - Redraw, don't resize.
 As you resize your icons for larger or smaller sizes, take the time to redraw cutouts, corners, and rounded edges to maximize line clarity.